dasjar/NRT-KAFKA/README.md

 # NRT-KAFKA
-A data pipeline for SHARPS to kafka clusters.
+A data pipeline for ingesting SHARPS to kafka.